Living Books: Adaption of books

 Complex felt the games allowed kids to "live out their personal Pagemaster fantasies" Superkids thought Tortoise and the Hare "does the old story justice".
-Baltimore Sun liked that Living Books chose to adapt a "well-written story with a morale".
+The Baltimore Sun liked that Living Books chose to adapt a "well-written story with a moral".
 The Seattle Times noted the series' short playtime, though noted it replay value due to children liking to revisit favourite books.
 SuperKids also noted the series' replayability, as their kid reviewers engaged with the story even if they had read it before.
 Conversely, The Daily Gazette warned that Arthur's Computer Adventure wouldn't hold kids' attention for long.
 Mac Observer described the series as "cognitive dissonance free" as opposed to other interactive storybooks where the "action either contradicts the story or adds nothing to the narrative being employed".
 On the other hand, Len Unsworth's paper "Reframing research and literacy pedagogy relating to CD narratives" noted the dissonance between text and action; in Stellaluna "They perched in silence for a long time" is followed with incongruous activity and noise instead of a reflective pause; Unsworth's writes that the actions are "gratuitous intrusions into the story and which do not appear in the book version in any form".
 Simson L. Garfinkel and Beth Rosenberg felt that the added dialogue supplementing the book's text was sometimes "out of character".
 Of The Tortoise and the Hare, Creighton University said, "By comparison with the exciting interactive program, the book is only okay".